 Which social media channels saw growth (followers or engagement increased)?

 I read back through my weekly CEO reports.
 What’s a CEO report?
 It’s another technique picked up from Big Plan shared by Reina herself.
 This report is something I fill out at the end of each week.
 Reading through these notes gives me a good idea of wins/successful strategies, and common issues I’m running into on a week-to-week basis.
 Read more about the CEO report in this blog post on Reina & Co.

 I then review my Trello board that I have used for my yearly planning board to see what I might want to address from those ideas that didn’t happen in the prior quarter.

 Want to learn my full planning system utilizing Trello?
-Grab Plan Your Year With Trello, it’s how I keep my business goals actionable and on track throughout the year.
+Grab Manage Your Business With Trello, it’s how I keep my business goals actionable and on track throughout the year.
 You can also get a peek at my CEO reports (which happen weekly, monthly, and quarterly).